Applied Cyber Security

 In today’s world, organizations must be prepared to defend against threats in cyberspace.
 Decision makers must be familiar with the fundamental principles and best practices of cyber security to best protect their enterprises.
 In this course, experts from academia, the military, and industry share their knowledge to give participants the principles, the state of the practice, and strategies for the future.

 Sessions will address information security, ethical and legal practices, and mitigating cyber vulnerabilities.
 Participants will also learn about the process of incident response and analysis.
 The content is targeted at ensuring the privacy, reliability, and integrity of information systems.

-The majority of the course (about seventy-five percent) is geared toward participants at the decision-making level who need a broad overview, rather than those who are already deeply immersed in the technical aspects of cyber security (software development, digital forensics, etc.), although both groups will find the course valuable.
+The majority of the course (about 75%) is geared toward participants at the decision-making level who need a broad overview, rather than those who are already deeply immersed in the technical aspects of cyber security (software development, digital forensics, etc.), although both groups will find the course valuable.